Vinlic/WebVideoCreator/README.en-US.md

 # Introduction

 WebVideoCreator (abbreviated as WVC) is a framework for creating videos based on Node.js + Puppeteer + FFmpeg.
 It performs deterministic rendering, accurately capturing any animations that can be played in HTML5, including CSS3 animations, SVG animations, Lottie animations, GIF animations, APNG animations, and WEBP animations.
-It also supports any timeline-based animations driven by RAF (requestAnimationFrame), with [anime.js](https://animejs.com/) being a great choice :D. Of course, you can also mischievously use setInterval or setTimeout to control animations.WVC supports embedding mp4 and transparent webm videos, as well as providing features for transition composition, audio synthesis, and font loading.
+It also supports any timeline-based animations driven by [RAF](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/requestAnimationFrame), with [anime.js](https://animejs.com/) being a great choice :D. Of course, you can also mischievously use setInterval or setTimeout to control animations.WVC supports embedding mp4 and transparent webm videos, as well as providing features for transition composition, audio synthesis, and font loading.
 Let's get started with the [quick start](#quick-start).

 WVC creates a virtual time environment for your cool animated web pages (you can maybe imagine it as something like "The Truman Show").
 Its primary responsibility is to transform an environment of "uncertain rendering" into one of "deterministic rendering."